-- Amelia Boone, extreme obstacle course racer & 3x winner of the World’s Toughest Mudder as well as world-renowned author of The 4 Hour Work Week, Tim Ferris, both take Great Lakes Hydrolysed Collagen.
+- Amelia Boone, extreme obstacle course racer & 3x winner of the World’s Toughest Mudder as well as the world-renowned author of The 4 Hour Work Week, Tim Ferris, both take Great Lakes Hydrolysed Collagen.

 Read about the diet and nutrition of top of athletes Kelly Slater, Travis Rice and Sally Fitzgibbons.

 I am not a qualified nutritionist so it goes without saying that if you are making a drastic change to your diet, you should seek advice from a doctor or a qualified nutritionist.
 Having a healthy balanced diet is so important for athletes, injured or healthy but even more important when your body is using energy to rebuilt tissue, ligaments, muscles and tendons.
 Your body needs premium building blocks to do so.
 This post is not endorsed by any company and is written from my own experience and recommendations as an athlete who has dealt with multiple injuries and setbacks.

 Sources of further information and reading on foods and vitamins for ligament repair: